JOIN NOW for exclusive pricing & express shipping

 Pack size20 pack

-In day-to-day procurement, the code matters as much as the descriptive name.
-Clinics that use several PDO formats often keep TS codes, dimension notation, and pack counts distinct in their inventory software and shelf labeling to reduce the chance of selecting the wrong thread on procedure day.
-This is particularly important when different spiral, screw, mono, or lifting-thread products are stored in the same room.
+The code matters as much as the descriptive thread name.
+Clinics that stock multiple PDO formats often separate TS codes, dimension notation, and pack counts in their inventory software and shelf labels.
+That reduces the risk of selecting the wrong thread when spiral, mono, cog, or lifting-thread products are stored near each other.

-Administration is technique-dependent and should follow the manufacturer’s instructions for use, aseptic standards, and the clinician’s training pathway.
-In general, absorbable threads are placed as part of an in-office aesthetic procedure after the treatment zone, vector, depth, entry strategy, and exclusion criteria have been reviewed.
-This page does not replace hands-on training or product-specific instruction.
+Administration is technique-dependent and should follow the manufacturer’s instructions for use, aseptic standards, and the clinician’s completed training pathway.
+Absorbable threads are placed as part of an in-office aesthetic procedure after the treatment zone, vector, tissue plane, entry strategy, and exclusion criteria have been assessed.
+Product copy cannot replace hands-on training or product-specific instruction.

-• Pre-procedure review: confirm indication fit, exclusions, consent, and photography protocol.
+• Pre-procedure planning: confirm indication fit, exclusions, consent, photography protocol, and aftercare instructions.

-• Placement planning: match thread design to tissue plane and support goal.
+• Placement planning: match thread design to the tissue plane and support goal.

-• Post-placement check: document symmetry, bleeding, tolerance, and aftercare advice.
+• Post-placement review: document tolerance, bleeding, symmetry, and immediate observations.

-Double spiral configurations are often chosen when a clinician wants more than a basic mono-thread effect but does not intend to use a more aggressive lifting thread.
-Final thread count, placement depth, and anatomical choice depend on training, local protocol, and the individual treatment plan.
-A clinic considering this SKU should therefore review not only the product dimensions, but also whether the intended use case fits the practitioner’s established technique.
+Double spiral configurations are often selected when a clinician wants more than a basic mono-thread effect but does not intend to use a more aggressive lifting thread.
+Final thread count, anatomical area, and placement depth depend on training, clinic protocol, and the patient-specific treatment plan.
+The SKU decision should therefore include both product dimensions and the practitioner’s established technique.

-Why it matters: Thread geometry can influence both handling characteristics and the intended tissue-support effect.
+Why it matters: Thread geometry can influence handling, placement planning, and the intended tissue-support effect.

 Storage and handling should follow the carton, pouch, and instructions for use supplied with the product.
 Clinics typically keep thread stock in a clean, dry, controlled environment, protect the sterile barrier from puncture or compression, and avoid using packs that are expired, wet, damaged, or otherwise compromised.

-Lot and expiry tracking are especially important for procedural inventory.
-Many practices log the product code, batch number, and expiry date before the item leaves central stock, then reconcile those details with the patient’s chart and adverse-event log if follow-up is needed.
+Lot and expiry tracking are especially important for procedural devices.
+Many practices log the product code before the item leaves central stock, then reconcile that information with the treatment record.
 Where sterile single-use components are supplied, they should not be reprocessed or shared between cases.

-It also helps to separate similar-looking thread boxes by code and dimension.
-A simple shelf map, FIFO stock rotation, and a second check before tray setup can reduce avoidable product-selection errors in a busy procedure room.
-Clinics with several practitioners may also use sealed-room stock lists so product movement is visible between receiving, storage, and procedure use.
+Similar-looking thread boxes should be separated by code and dimension.
+A shelf map, first-expiry-first-out rotation, and a second check before tray setup can reduce avoidable product-selection errors in a busy aesthetic practice.

 Contraindications, Warnings, and Monitoring

-Contraindications and procedural exclusions can vary by market and manufacturer instructions, so the supplied labeling remains the primary reference.
-In day-to-day practice, clinicians commonly screen for active infection or inflammation at the treatment site, broken or irritated skin, uncontrolled bleeding risk, known sensitivity to device materials, impaired healing, and situations where a minimally invasive thread procedure is unlikely to be appropriate.
+Contraindications and procedural exclusions can vary by market and manufacturer instructions, so supplied labeling remains the primary reference.
+In day-to-day practice, clinicians commonly screen for active infection or inflammation at the treatment site, broken or irritated skin, uncontrolled bleeding risk, impaired healing, known sensitivity to device materials, and cases where a minimally invasive thread procedure is unlikely to meet the clinical goal.

 Monitoring does not end once the thread is placed.
 Teams usually watch for disproportionate pain, blanching, unexpected asymmetry, visible or palpable irregularities, persistent puckering, and early signs of infection or tissue compromise.
 If a concern falls outside expected post-procedure effects, the case should move promptly into the clinic’s escalation pathway.

-• Before treatment: review medical history, medications, and recent procedures.
+• Before treatment: assess medical history, medications, prior procedures, and realistic treatment goals.

-• During treatment: monitor tissue response and patient tolerance.
+• During treatment: monitor tissue response, bleeding, comfort, and placement tolerance.

-• After treatment: document early changes and follow-up instructions.
+• After treatment: document early findings and provide clear follow-up instructions.

-Clinics should also distinguish between a case that is technically possible and one that is clinically appropriate.
-When tissue quality is poor, skin is inflamed, or expectations do not match what a spiral thread can reasonably provide, the safer decision may be to defer or select a different approach altogether.
+Clinics should also distinguish between a technically possible case and an appropriate one.
+When tissue quality is poor, skin is inflamed, or expectations do not match what a spiral PDO thread can reasonably provide, deferring treatment or choosing another modality may be safer.

 Common short-term effects after absorbable thread procedures may include tenderness, swelling, bruising, redness, tightness, and mild surface irregularity.
-These effects are often transient, but intensity and duration can differ by area treated, placement depth, number of threads used, and the patient’s baseline healing pattern.
+These effects are often transient, but intensity and duration can vary by treatment area, placement depth, number of threads used, and the patient’s baseline healing response.

 More significant problems can include infection, persistent pain, dimpling that does not settle, thread visibility, extrusion, migration, contour irregularity, or inflammatory reactions that require clinical management.
-Because outcomes depend heavily on technique and patient selection, clinics should not treat one thread design as risk-free simply because it is absorbable.
+Because outcomes depend heavily on technique and patient selection, clinics should not treat any absorbable thread as risk-free.

-INTRALINE TS2638 double spiral PDO threads do not create drug interactions in the same way systemic medicines do, but medication history can still change procedural risk.
-Anticoagulants, antiplatelet therapy, systemic corticosteroids, immunosuppressive treatment, and other therapies that affect bleeding, healing, or infection risk may require additional review before thread placement.
+PDO threads do not create drug interactions in the same way systemic medicines do, but medication history can change procedural risk.
+Anticoagulants, antiplatelet therapy, systemic corticosteroids, immunosuppressive treatment, and other therapies affecting bleeding, healing, or infection risk may require additional clinical assessment before placement.

-Clinicians also tend to consider recent fillers, biostimulatory injectables, peels, laser treatments, and other energy-based procedures when planning threads in the same zone.
-Timing matters because tissue irritation, edema, or altered anatomy can complicate placement and interpretation of early post-procedure changes.
+Recent fillers, biostimulatory injectables, chemical peels, laser treatments, and energy-based procedures can also affect planning in the same anatomical zone.
+Timing matters because tissue irritation, edema, or altered anatomy can complicate placement and make early post-procedure findings harder to interpret.
+The internal article on thread-lift risks and challenges may help teams build stronger consent and follow-up workflows.

 Double spiral PDO threads sit between simpler surface-support threads and more mechanically lifting designs.
-They are not automatically better than other options; the most appropriate choice depends on tissue quality, treatment goals, clinician technique, and whether the plan calls for subtle support, more pronounced repositioning, or volume-based correction.
+They are not automatically better than other options; the right choice depends on tissue quality, treatment goals, clinician technique, and whether the plan calls for subtle support, more pronounced repositioning, or volume-based correction.

 OptionTypical role in practiceSelection considerations